mkloubert/Messages.NET/README.md

 var distributor = new MessageDistributor();

-// register the "sender" in distributor
+// register the "sender" in "distributor"
-// and configure it
-var senderCfg = distributor.RegisterHandler(sender);
+// and configure it for sending var senderCfg = distributor.RegisterHandler(sender);
 senderCfg.RegisterForSend<ITestMessage>();

-// register the "receiver" in distributor
+// register the "receiver" in "distributor"
-// and configure it
-var receiverCfg = distributor.RegisterHandler(receiver);
+// and configure it for receiving var receiverCfg = distributor.RegisterHandler(receiver);
 receiverCfg.RegisterForReceive<ITestMessage>();

-// now create a new INewContact instance
+// now create a new "INewContact" instance
-// and send it to receiver
+// and send it to "receiver"
 sender.CreateContact("Marcel", "Kloubert");
 ```